What is a Spent Conviction?

 What is a serious violence offence?

-- A serious violence offence is defined at section 3 of the Spent Convictions Act 2021 read in conjunction with schedule 2 of the Serious Offenders Act 2018.
-Here the schedule sets out a number of very serious criminal charges relating to violence.
+- A serious violence offence is defined in section 3 of the Spent Convictions Act 2021, read in conjunction with schedule 2 of the Serious Offenders Act 2018.
+Here, the schedule sets out several very serious criminal charges relating to violence.
 Interestingly, recklessly causing serious injury is included.

 When a conviction may be spent by application